IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

    Apply the yaml file.

    `oc apply -f 99-ibm-attach.yaml`

+3. Configure storage system connectivity.

+    1. Define the host of each Kubernetes node on the relevant storage systems with the valid WWPN (for Fibre Channel) or IQN (for iSCSI) of the node.

+    2. For Fibre Channel, configure the relevant zoning from the storage to the host.

-3. If needed, enable support for volume snapshots (FlashCopy® function) on your Kubernetes cluster.
+4. (Optional) If planning on using volume snapshots (FlashCopy® function), enable support on your Kubernetes cluster.

    For more information and instructions, see the Kubernetes blog post, [Kubernetes 1.20: Kubernetes Volume Snapshot Moves to GA](https://kubernetes.io/blog/2020/12/10/kubernetes-1.20-volume-snapshot-moves-to-ga/).